rbertolusso/intubate/README.md

 USJudgeRatings %>%
    with(cor.test(CONT, INTG))
 ```
-Creation of interface and subsequent use follows:
+You can create your interface "on demand" and use it right away:

 ```{r}
 ntbt_cor.test <- ntbt_function_data   ## Create interface